flowplayer/flowplayer-mpegdash/README.md

 - encrypted streams not yet supported
 - Android: Until
   [this bug fix](https://chromium.googlesource.com/chromium/src.git/+/0b5ec458acf03e3507a3737cfc483df0694cf803%5E!/)
-  has propagated onto devices, streams with High profile AAC audio (`mp4a.40.5`) will not play.
+  has propagated onto devices, streams with High profile AAC audio (`mp4a.40.5`) may not play.
 - `MediaSource` video type and codecs feature detection via JavaScript is broken in many clients in a similar fashion as for
   [SOURCE/VIDEO tag type attributes](http://demos.flowplayer.org/videotest/canplay.html).